anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 {{?RFC8994}} explains how this anchor is used to form an overlay management Autonomic Control Plane (ACP) network, using authenticated IPsec (or other) tunnels.
 IoT devices can now do mutually authenticated (D)TLS or EDHOC connections, although authorization is best left to mechanisms such as {{?RFC9200}}.
 The collection of all these devices, with the same trust anchor is collectively known as the Domain.
-(This is not related to the domain name system, but rather the term is of mathematical origin)
+(This is not related to the domain name system, but rather the term is of mathematical origin.)

 A Voucher may be useful in several contexts, but the driving motivation herein is to support secure Onboarding mechanisms.
 This is accomplished by assigning an Owner to the Pledge, enabling it to authenticate the network that it is connected to.